Why should I care?

 What can I do?

 With one vote, Congress could turn back the progress we have made to insure millions of Americans and refocus on prevention and health.
-To keep the health of America moving in the right direction, you can take action right now to:
+To keep the health of America moving in the right direction, visit APHA's health reform page to stay abreast of challenges that threaten to undo much of the progress embodied in the Affordable Care Act.

 Join Generation Public Health today and become part of the movement!
 We'll celebrate progress and highlight new challenges.
 We'll let you know about opportunities to influence policy decisions.
 We'll give advice and support for efforts in your community.
 We're in this together.